iArmanKarimi/IRC-StaffSystem/client/IMPLEMENTATION.md

 ### Nice to Have

 - Dark mode toggle
-- Dashboard with statistics
+- Dashboard with statistics and charts
-- Employee photo upload
+- Employee photo upload with preview
-- Activity logs
+- Activity logs and audit trail
-- Notifications
+- Real-time notifications
+- Keyboard shortcuts for power users

 ## 🐛 Known Limitations

-- No edit form yet (API endpoint exists, just needs UI)
-- Performance records displayed but cannot be added/edited via UI
-- No search/filter functionality
+- No search/filter functionality on employee list
 - No user management interface
 - Minimal validation on client side (relies on server validation)
+- No offline support or caching
+- Performance records require page refresh after mutations (no optimistic updates)

 ## ✨ Code Quality